How mobility data helps reduce distracted driving

 At Arity, we believe that capitalizing on this opportunity today starts with the mobile device.
 It’s a catalyst for many of the changes happening in transportation – most notably the gig economy and the increase in distracted driving.
 But it’s also a relevant and reliable tool that can offer insights to help understand true driving risk and enable a better transportation system for everyone.

-At the Auto Insurance Report National Conference last month, our President Gary Hallgren shared the importance of having an accurate understanding of distracted driving, and how telematics with associated loss data must be leveraged to truly account for and help reduce this risky behavior.
+At the Auto Insurance Report National Conference last month, our President Gary Hallgren shared the importance of having an accurate understanding of distracted driving, and how telematics with associated loss data must be used to quantify and help reduce this risky behavior.

-Early adopters of credit data to price insurance gained significant competitive advantages.
+Auto insurers that adopted credit score data to price premiums gained significant competitive advantages.
 Combining credit data with insurance claim data, they created very predictive models that allowed them to out segment the competition.
-Today, a similar opportunity is presenting itself for companies to crest the next wave of competitiveness: mobile telematics data.
+Today, a similar opportunity is presenting itself for companies to crest the next wave of competitiveness: mobility data.
 For the past decade or so, we’ve learned that using driving behavior data-based models are an even better predictor of loss, but only when the right data elements are applied correctly.
 So, what does that mean exactly?

-Telematics data from onboard diagnostic (OBD-II) devices launched the revolution of usage-based insurance.
-This type of data has proven to be the source of truth for verifying mileage, detecting speeding, hard-braking, aggressive turning, and the time of day that a vehicle is driven.
-While this is useful, device-based data doesn’t provide the full picture of who is driving the vehicle and what they’re doing behind the wheel, preventing insurers from truly understanding how risky a driver is.
+Telematics data from onboard diagnostic (OBD-II) devices launched the revolution of usage-based insurance (UBI).
+This type of data has proven to be the source of truth for verifying mileage, detecting speeding, hard braking, and the time of day that a vehicle is driven.
+While useful, device-based data doesn’t provide the full picture of who is driving the vehicle and what they’re doing behind the wheel, preventing insurers from truly understanding how risky a driver is.

 Distracted driving is a widely known issue, but just how much this behavior impacts an insurer’s bottom line has historically been unknown.
 At Arity, we analyze distracted driving behaviors by implementing naturalistic test settings and leveraging video data to pinpoint dangerous driving habits.
 Insights from this distracted driving data can help insurers accurately account for risky behaviors in their pricing.